This website requires JavaScript.

 Key Factors Driving Flex PCBA Cost

 1. Non-Recurring Engineering (NRE) Costs: A big upfront cost is paying for the rigid carrier tooling (jigs) required for each different flexible circuit.
-These tools are needed to keep the floppy circuits flat.
-But they need to be precisely machined, which adds significant upfront cost (especially for small volumes).
+These tools are needed to keep the floppy circuits flat, but they must be precisely machined, which adds significant upfront cost (especially for small volumes).

 2. Specialized Materials: Compared to standard FR4 and rigid materials, the addition of special flexible substrate (Polyimide), adhesives, and stiffeners increases the cost.

-3. Lower Throughput and Yield: Due to the requirement of slower and softer thermal profiles and the longer handling time, the cost per unit increases, and reduces the manufacturing speed.
+3. Lower Throughput and Yield: Due to the requirement of slower, softer thermal profiles and the longer handling time, the cost per unit increases and the manufacturing speed is reduced.

 Key Factors Driving Flex PCB Assembly Cost